"

 Stated Preferences Versus Revealed Preferences

 When using non-price related methods to value non-market benefits and costs, we often rely on revealed or stated preference approaches for valuation.
-A preference is the order that a person gives to alternatives based on their relative utility.
-By ranking their preferences an individual can make the optimal choice that maximises their utility.
+A preference is the order that a person gives to alternatives based on their relative utility. (example as footnote with couple examples) By ranking their preferences, an individual can make the optimal choice that maximises their utility.
 Expanding on this, revealed preferences are preferences revealed by studying actual decisions people make (measured by their actions) to determine the value of non-market goods and services.
 Stated preferences approaches to non-market valuation are survey-based approaches to valuation.
 For stated preferences, individuals are asked about their willingness-to-pay or willingness-to-accept under a series of hypothetical decisions.

-The hedonic pricing method assumes that the value of non-market goods and services is partially reflected in the price paid for an underlying asset, item, good, or service.
-By deconstructing the price of a multiple attribute market good, hedonic pricing can capture the price of non-market attribute or aspect of the good.
+The hedonic pricing method assumes that the value of non-market goods and services is partially reflected in the price paid for an underlying asset, good, or service. (define underlying asset and attribute & give example two sentences) By deconstructing the price of a multiple attribute market good, hedonic pricing can capture the price of a non-market attribute or aspect of that good.
 Systematic variation in the price of the underlying asset allows the analyst to capture the value of the non-market characteristic or resource under evaluation.
-This allows for an implicit price for each attribute the consumer is willing to pay including those attributes that are not traded on markets.
+This allows for implicit pricing of each attribute the consumer is willing to pay for, including those attributes that are not traded on markets.
 For example, we can use hedonic pricing to capture the non-market value of noise pollution, proximity to beaches, or recreational facilities through the price paid for housing.

-where SIZE is the size of the land the house is on, BEDS is the number of bedrooms, VIEW is the view of the house (the non-market attribute we wish to value) and QUALITY is the quality of the building.
+where SIZE is the size of the land the house is on, BEDS is the number of bedrooms, SCENERY is the view around the house (the non-market attribute we wish to value) and QUALITY is the quality of the building.
 This function would be referred to as the hedonic price function or implicit price function.
-Converting this multiplicative model into logarithms and regressing the results will give the elasticities i.e., the coefficient on VIEW (\beta_3) would tell us the WTP for an average house in response to a 1% increase in the “quality of the view” – the non-market attribute.
-Consequently, we can observe the change in the price of a house that results from a unit change in a particular attribute (i.e., the slope).
+Converting this multiplicative model into logarithms and regressing the results will give the elasticities, i.e., the coefficient on SCENERY (\beta_3) would tell us the WTP for an average house in response to a 1% increase in the “quality of the view” – the non-market attribute.
+Consequently, we can observe the change in the price (P) of a house that results from a unit change in a particular attribute (i.e., the slope of the price function).
 This is called the hedonic price, implicit price, or rent differential of the attribute.

 where INC is the household income, SOCEC is a vector of socioeconomic characteristics (such as age, gender, postcode, etc.).
-Once formulated, we can use the results from the estimated demand curve to calculate any changes in consumer surplus as a result from a change in the non-market attribute of interest (in this case the view), by aggregating across all households.
+Once formulated, we can use the results from the estimated demand curve to calculate any changes in consumer surplus resulting from a change in the non-market attribute of interest (in this case the scenery) by aggregating across all households.

 There are two key advantages of the hedonic pricing method: